Nick Martini

-Nicholas Scott Martini (born June 27, 1990) is an American professional baseball outfielder in the Cincinnati Reds organization.
-He has played in Major League Baseball (MLB) for the Oakland Athletics, San Diego Padres, and Chicago Cubs, and in the KBO League for the NC Dinos.
+Nicholas Scott Martini (born June 27, 1990) is an American professional baseball outfielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Oakland Athletics, San Diego Padres, Chicago Cubs, Cincinnati Reds, and Colorado Rockies, and in the KBO League for the NC Dinos.

 Career

-Amateur
+Amateur career

-Martini is from Crystal Lake, Illinois, and grew up as a fan of the Chicago Cubs.
-Nick attended Hannah Beardsley middle school He graduated from Prairie Ridge High School in Crystal Lake in 2008; Martini attended Kansas State University where he played college baseball for the Kansas State Wildcats.
+Martini is from Crystal Lake, Illinois, and grew up as a fan of the Chicago Cubs of Major League Baseball (MLB).
+He graduated from Prairie Ridge High School in Crystal Lake in 2008;

+Martini attended Kansas State University where he played college baseball for the Kansas State Wildcats.
 In 2010, Martini won the Big 12 Conference's Baseball Player of the Year Award, sharing the honor with Aaron Senne.
 After the 2010 season, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League.
 Martini safely reached base in 93 consecutive games during the 2009 through 2011 seasons.

 St. Louis Cardinals

-The St. Louis Cardinals selected Martini in the seventh round (230th overall) of the 2011 MLB draft.
+The St. Louis Cardinals selected Martini in the seventh round, with the 230th overall selection, of the 2011 MLB draft.
 He made his professional debut with the Low-A Batavia Muckdogs.
-In 2012, he played for the Single-A Quad Cities River Bandits, slashing .266/.361/.344 with 2 home runs and 52 RBI.
-The next year, Martini played for the Single-A Peoria Chiefs, batting .252/.339/.329 with 2 home runs and 36 RBI.
-He split the 2014 season between the High-A Springfield Cardinals and the Double-A Palm Beach Cardinals, posting a .260/.337/.385 batting line to go along with career-highs in home runs (7) and RBI (60).
-In 2015, Martini played for the Triple-A Memphis Redbirds and Springfield, accumulating a .285/.392/.407 batting line with 6 home runs and 46 RBI.
-The next season, he again split the year between Memphis and Springfield, slashing .259/.352/.354 with 5 home runs and 39 RBI.
-He returned to Memphis and Springfield for a third straight split year in 2017, posting a .294/.382/.423 slash line with career-highs in home runs (8) and RBI (70).
+In 2012, he played for the Single-A Quad Cities River Bandits, slashing .266/.361/.344 with two home runs and 52 runs batted in (RBIs).
+The next year, Martini played for the Single-A Peoria Chiefs, batting .252/.339/.329 with two home runs and 36 RBIs.
+He split the 2014 season between the High-A Palm Beach Cardinals and the Double-A Springfield Cardinals, posting a .260/.337/.385 batting line to go along with career-highs in home runs (7) and RBI (60).
+In 2015, Martini played for the Triple-A Memphis Redbirds and Springfield, accumulating a .285/.392/.407 batting line with six home runs and 46 RBIs.
+The next season, he again split the year between Memphis and Springfield, slashing .259/.352/.354 with five home runs and 39 RBIs.
+He returned to Memphis and Springfield for a third straight split year in 2017, posting a .294/.382/.423 slash line with career-highs in home runs (8) and RBIs (70).
 After playing for seven years in the Cards’ Minor League Baseball (MiLB) system, he was granted free agency on November 6, 2017.